This course takes one academic year.

 - The PGCE at The University of Buckingham is a Level 7 course and is therefore designed to be intellectually stimulating.

-For teachers undertaking their first year of teaching we highly recommend your participation in our Ab Initio course and PGCE Introductory Day in late August.
+For teachers undertaking their first year of teaching we recommend your participation in the Ab Initio course and PGCE introductory day in late August.
 This will provide you with some basic knowledge and skills to start teaching.

-There are two tutor visits per trainee per year, generally in the autumn and summer terms.
-A tutor visit takes the best part of a full day when we observe three lessons, give feedback (including one paired feedback session with the mentor), meet with the mentor, give e-portfolio guidance to the trainee, and tackle any other troubleshooting that may arise.
+So there are two tutor visits per trainee per year, generally in the autumn and summer terms.
+A tutor visit takes the best part of a full day when we observe three lessons, give feedback (including one paired feedback session with the mentor), meet with the mentor, give e-portfolio guidance to the trainee, and tackle any issues that may arise.

-In most cases, trainees come to the autumn and summer residentials at the University of Buckingham, with each visit lasting three days.
-However, in some cases these six days of training can happen in the country where the trainees work, delivered EITHER by the University of Buckingham staff OR by staff trained and accredited by us.
-This occurs when there is a large enough number of trainees in the host country to make this a viable option.
+For those unable to come to England for the six days of training, this can happen in the country where the trainees work, delivered EITHER by the University of Buckingham staff OR by staff trained and accredited by us.
+This is only possible when there are ten or more trainees in one area of the host country to make this a viable option.
+In addition, the tutor from Buckingham will observe lessons, normally in the trainee’s school or, if this is difficult, in another agreed central school.

-IF a teacher has been teaching for 5 or more years it is possible to fit the Assessment Only Qualified Teacher Status assessment into the same school year as the PGCE, otherwise it is not.
+If a teacher wishes to teach in a state school in England they will also need what is called Qualified Teacher Status.
+For a teacher has been teaching for 5 or more years it is possible to fit the Assessment Only Qualified Teacher Status assessment into the same school year as the PGCE, otherwise it can happen in a few months at the start of the next year.

 Your subject specialism